syukranDev/ISDPGROUP3_WPA/README.md

 ==========================================================================================

-For Arduino codes: <br />                                                                                                                                                           [1] Use MEGA_side.ino + elvern_function.ino & node_side.ino for real-time data transfer to cloud & apps.
+For Arduino codes: <br />                                                                                                                                                           [1] Use MEGA_side.ino + elvern_function.ino & node_side.ino for real-time data transfer to database.
 Edit the user credentials with your own db.

 For dashboard WPA:<br />                                                                                                                                                           [1] The codes was mainly done for mobile browser usage, please expect some 'ugly element position' if open the link in desktop browser.
 To open as mobile view in your desktop browser, right click on the link homepage, select 'Inspect Element', and press mobile view at the top left corner.